 How do I get to Tenaya at Yosemite?

 From Fresno International Airport: 1 hr 28 min (62.5 mi) via CA-41 N

 From San Francisco, California: 4 hr 54 min (207.3 mi) via CA-99 S

 From Los Angeles, California: 5 hr 1 min (277.1 mi) via CA-99 N

 Is there any public transit from the airport to Tenaya at Yosemite?

 YARTS provides bus service during the summer months.
-See the public transit section of our maps and directions page.
+Please visit the YARTS website for details.

 Is there public transit from Tenaya at Yosemite to Yosemite Valley?

 YARTS provides bus service during the summer months.
-See the public transit section of our maps and directions page.
+Please visit the YARTS website for details.

 How can I request adjacent rooms?